robotpony/w42/content/blog/2025/the-art-of-context-what-i-have-learned-about-working-with-ai.md

 draft: false
 ---

-I sat down last week to ask Claude to help me analyze some user feedback data.
+I sat down a few weeks ago to ask Claude to help me analyze some user feedback data.
 I spent fifteen minutes crafting what I thought was the perfect prompt:

 ```
 > Please analyze this data, but don't make assumptions about causation,